UPHL-BioNGS/Wastewater-genomic-analysis/README.md

 ```

-## Outdated - DO NOT RUN THE ANALYSIS USINF THIS SINGLE SCRIPT.
+## Outdated - DO NOT RUN THE ANALYSIS USING THIS SINGLE SCRIPT 'run_ww_analysis_auto.sh'.
 Recommended way is to run the analysis scripts individually as detailed below.

 To run all the steps of the analysis in one single script, simply execute the bash script in a new screen with `run_name` as an argument